patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ### More details on how to create a debugging environment for [name of model]

-[Here you should add very specific information on what the student should do] [to set up an efficient environment for the special requirements of this model]
+[Here the teacher should add very specific information on what the student should do] [to set up an efficient environment for the special requirements of this model]

 ## Implement [name of model] into 🤗Transformers